 1. Potters Creek Park: Canyon Lake, Texas

-Potters Creek Park is a nice place to cool off in south central Texas.
-On the northern shore of Canyon Lake, this huge campground is open year round with sites for tents and RVs.
+Potters Creek Park is a nice place to cool off in south-central Texas.
+On the northern shore of Canyon Lake, this huge campground is open year-round with sites for tents and RVs.
 The sites all have electric and water hookups, paved pads, and their own picnic table, fire ring, and grill.
-Their upper sites are secluded among the woods while the waterfront sites offer relaxing views without shade.
+The upper sites are secluded among the woods while the waterfront sites offer relaxing views without shade.

 There’s something for everyone in the area.
 Head out on the water, hike (or bike) one of the trails around the lake, or check out one of the many local attractions like the Natural Bridge Caverns and historic town of Gruene in New Braunfels.

 Eastbank Campground, on the eastern shore of Lake Seminole, is less than five minutes from the Georgia-Florida border.

 The campground is open all year with 65 RV sites, most of which have water and electric hookups.
 Here you can go hiking, swimming, water skiing, and look out for local wildlife like ducks and tortoises.

 The lake’s also known as one of the top sites in America for sport fishing.
 Over 79 different species of fish can be found in the water from largemouth bass to catfish.

 3. Cochiti Lake Campground: Pena Blanca, New Mexico